Ex-Madoff trader implicates other workers in decades-long fraud

 "That was my understanding, yes," Kugel replied.

-Kugel said he believed all along that Madoff was investing customer money elsewhere - in shopping centres or foreign currency, for instance - and using returns from those investments to pay clients.
+Kugel said he believed all along that Madoff was investing customer money elsewhere - in shopping centers or foreign currency, for instance - and using returns from those investments to pay clients.

 That explained why he held almost his entire personal fortune in accounts at Madoff's firm and helped his mother, sister, brother, daughter and son open their own accounts there, he said.